 Watch Staff Sgt.
 Diaz's interview in Spanish about the 2013 Inauguration.

-Euphonium player Staff Sergeant Ryan McGeorge joined “The President’s Own” United States Marine Band in May 2004.
-Staff Sgt.
+Euphonium player Gunnery Sergeant Ryan McGeorge joined “The President’s Own” United States Marine Band in May 2004.
+Gunnery Sgt.
 McGeorge began his musical instruction at age 8.
 Upon graduating in 1997 from Grossmont High School in El Cajon, Calif., he attended the University of North Texas in Denton where he studied under Brian Bowman earning a bachelor’s degree in music in 2004.

 Gunnery Sergeant Matthew Summers